Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: Abstract

 \section{Abstract}

 High-sensitivity clutter filtering is a fundamental step in ultrasound microvascular imaging.
 Singular value decomposition (SVD) and robust principal component analysis (rPCA) are the main clutter filtering strategies.
-However, both strategies are limited in feature modeling and tissue-blood flow separation for high-quality microvascular imaging.
+However, both strategies are limited in feature modeling and separation of tissue and blood flow for high-quality microvascular imaging.
 Recently, deep learning-based clutter filtering has shown potential in more thoroughly separating tissue and blood flow signals.
-However, the existing supervised filters face the challenges of interpretability and lack of \textit{in-vitro} and \textit{in-vivo} ground truths.
+However, the existing supervised filters face the lack of interpretability and the training ground truth.
 While the interpretability issue can be addressed by algorithm deep unfolding, the training ground truth remains unsolved.
-To this end, this paper proposes an unsupervised unfolded rPCA (U\textsuperscript{2}-rPCA) method that preserves mathematical interpretability and is insusceptible to learning labels.
+This paper proposes an unsupervised unfolded rPCA (U\textsuperscript{2}-rPCA) method that preserves mathematical interpretability and is insusceptible to learning labels.
 Specifically, U\textsuperscript{2}-rPCA is unfolded from an iteratively reweighted least squares (IRLS) rPCA baseline with intrinsic low-rank and sparse regularization.
-A sparse-enhancement unit is added to the network to strengthen its capability to capture the sparse micro-flow signals.
+In addition, a sparse-enhancement unit is plugged into the network to strengthen its capability to capture the sparse micro-flow signals.
 U\textsuperscript{2}-rPCA is like an adaptive filter that is trained with part of the image sequence and then used for the following frames.
-Experimental validations on a \textit{in-silico} dataset and public \textit{in-vivo} datasets demonstrated the outperformance of U\textsuperscript{2}-rPCA when compared with the SVD-based method, the rPCA baseline, and another deep learning-based filter.
-Particularly, the proposed method improved the contrast-to-noise ratio (CNR) of the power Doppler image by 2 dB to 10 dB when compared with other methods.
+Experimental validations on a \textit{in-silico} dataset and public \textit{in-vivo} datasets demonstrated the outperformance of U\textsuperscript{2}-rPCA when compared with the SVD filter, the rPCA baseline, and another deep learning-based filter.
+Particularly, the proposed method improved the contrast-to-noise ratio (CNR) of the power Doppler image by 1.91 dB to 8.48 dB compared to other methods.
 Furthermore, the effectiveness of the building modules of U\textsuperscript{2}-rPCA was validated through ablation studies.